downlinko/downlinko.github.io/_posts/development/jdk/2018-09-04-download-install-jdk-5-windows.md

 Now go ahead and [compile your first Java program](https://introcs.cs.princeton.edu/java/11hello/){:target="_blank"}.

-Now let me know if you liked this post.
+Let me know if you liked this post.

 Leave a comment below.